Revu 20 Starter Kit

-- Add a cloud to your drawing by pressing C on your keyboard and clicking-and-dragging around the specified area.
+- To add a cloud to your drawing, select C on your keyboard and click and drag around the specified area.

-- Double-click any markup and type your comment into the text box that appears.
+- Double-click any markup and enter your comment into the text box that appears.
 You can later review your comments in the Markups List.

-- The Markups List (Alt+L) is where you can view and interact with all the markups on a page.
-Right-click a markup within the list to add a reply, status, and more.
+- The Markups List is where you can view and interact with all the markups on a page.
+To leave a reply to a markup or to set the status, right-click a markup within the list or on the drawing itself.
 You can even filter each column to view markups by type, approval status, or author.

 Tip: Want to use different shapes, colors and styles to represent different people, issues or disciplines?
 You can customize your markups and stamps to best fit your workflow.
-For ease of use later on, save them to your Tool Chest (right-click > Add to Tool Chest).
+To save custom markups or stamps to your Tool Chest , right-click the markup and select Add to Tool Chest.